Best Of The Immigration Web: News Curation And Commentary

 The separation of immigrants from their U.S. citizen family members and removal to a country they don’t remember is not uncommon in immigration law.

 Despite the obvious pain and suffering for mixed status families trapped in these situations, Congress has not shown any sense of urgency to address immigration reform.

 In this news report, there is a slight twist.

 An adopted child of U.S. citizens, who generally stands in the same legal shoes of a biological child of American parents, faces permanent separation from his wife and children because the parents were irresponsible.

 The full blog post can be found here: International Adoptions: Another Crack In The U.S. Family Unity Systems

 Educational Innovation For Immigrant Families

-This article raises an interesting facet of undocumented families.
+This news article raises an interesting facet of undocumented families.